wienerdev/wienerdev/README.md

 ### Hello, welcome to my profile! 👋

-- 👨‍💻 Mid Full Stack Developer
+- 👨‍💻 Senior Full Stack Developer
 - 🌱 Graduated in Systems Analysis and Development | Post-Graduated (on progress) in Software Architecture
-- 🛠 Studying .NET, Data Structure and Algorithms
+- 🛠 Studying Flutter, Data Structure and Algorithms

 <div>
   <a href="https://github.com/wienerdev">